 Shrooms, man!
 This piece is on urban mushroom collection (foraging) and mushroom cultivation.
 The chapbook essay to come will include other key aspects of how mushrooms can help in cities, notably through pollution and toxic waste mitigation as well as water filtration, soil revitalization and other beneficial practices.
 For now it's back to the studio for my next piece which is on … [Read more...] about Urban agriculture mushrooming up everywhere

-NOTE: Work-in-Progress* Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
+NOTE: Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
 That's because the link between industrial-scale fossil fuel use and an overtaxed economy and environment are so painfully felt.
-And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but … [Read more...] about Goats on the green
+And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but rather are likely to … [Read more...] about Goats on the green

-NOTE: Work-in-Progress*.
 Bees are a passion of mine though I don't yet keep bees myself.
 I have, however, built a habitat garden for bees, butterflies, and birds in every place I've lived since I was 21.
 My hope is to reinvigorate bee populations, build respect for the selfless work bees do for us, and bring bees back into the sacred place of honor they once held in all human societies.
-This is … [Read more...] about City bee keeping
+This is the piece on keeping … [Read more...] about City bee keeping